brycechen1849/RL2BookSolutions/readme.md

     ![exercise 2.5](images/exercise_2_5.png)

-    I also wrote another code exercise_2_5_SIMR.py for this exercise.
+    Unsatisfied with the simulation speed, I wrote a new version exercise_2_5_SIMR.py for this exercise prob.
-    The SIMR stands for **Single Iteration Multi Runs**.
+    SIMR stands for **Single Iteration Multi Runs** (You know it's from SIMD in chips).
     Instead of, in the original code, going all the way through a complete run one after another, this version simultaneously operates multi-runs at each iteration, as if those runs are in parallel.
     This allowed us to utilize the power of the optimized vector computation tools in numpy, and it actually